U.N. fears for Myanmar Rohingya after coup, Security Council due to meet Tuesday | Politics

 "So our fear is that the events may make the situation worse for them," he said.
 The 15-member U.N.
 Security Council plans to discuss Myanmar in a closed meeting on Tuesday, diplomats said.

 "We want to address the long-term threats to peace and security, of course working closely with Myanmar's Asia and ASEAN neighbors," Britain's U.N.
 Ambassador Barbara Woodward, president of the council for February, told reporters.
 China, backed by Russia, shielded Myanmar from any significant council action after the 2017 military crackdown.
-Beijing and Moscow are council veto powers along with France, Britain and the United States.
+China and Russia are council veto powers along with France, Britain and the United States.

 China's U.N. mission told Reuters on Monday it hoped to find out more about the latest developments in Myanmar from the Security Council briefing on Tuesday.
 "It's also our hope that any move of the Council would be conducive to the stability of Myanmar rather than making the situation more complicated," a spokesperson for the Chinese U.N. mission said.